Scared of getting ripped off? Don’t want to waste your money? Confused by all the choices? Contact us.

 If you’re going to focus on small table princess cuts, then these generally look better with depth percentages in the 74-77% range.

-One camp swears by small tables (68% and below) while others claim it really doesn’t matter, so they just go with what the rough naturally produces – slightly larger tables in the 73%-78% range.
+One camp swears by small tables (68% and below) while others claim it really doesn’t matter, so they just go with what the rough naturally produces – slightly larger tables in the 73%-78% range to go along with depths creeping into the 76/77% range.

 Small tables are the serious minority in the industry, so just be aware that if that is your taste, you might have a harder time finding a diamond.